Stephenice/JavaScript_Snippets/ReadMe.md

 # My Javascript Snippet

-This repo is intended as a go-to and quick reference to some important Javascript important topics.
+This repo is intended as a go-to and quick reference to some important Javascript topics.

 ## Topics